Skip to content

 • Internal links and further reading

-This post covers the Zurich-specific rules only.
+This post covers Zurich only.
 Federal rules and other cantons differ.
-Read to the end if you have a CHF multi-million Bitcoin position, because the tiered math compounds fast.
+If you hold a multi-million CHF position, read to the end.
+The tiered math compounds fast.

 TL;DR